 Reading List for Sociology (Main)

 Shri.
 Upendra Gaur's class notes

-Sociology-Tom B Bottomore
+Sociology-Tom Bottomore

-Sociology-Michael Ha Haralambos
+Sociology-Michael Haralambos

-Classical Sociolog ical Theory-George Ritzer
+Classical Sociological Theory-George Ritzer

 Tribal India-Nadeem Hasnain

-Modernization n of Indian Tradition-Yogendra a Singh
+Modernization of Indian Tradition-Yogendra Singh

 Changing India-Robert Stern

+A few tips:

-Α few tips: 1.
-Refer to IGNOU notes for the new topics introduced in Paper II Thinkers are the backbone of sociology, so understanding is very rather important than only specific terms.
-In fact, after studying individual thinker try comparing it with other the views of thinkers.
+1. Refer to IGNOU notes for the new topics introduced in Paper II Thinkers are the backbone of sociology, so understanding is very important rather than only specific terms.
+In fact, after studying individual thinker try comparing it with the views of other thinkers.